NathanDuggal/Audio-Annotator/README.md

  - querystring
  - mysql-utilities

-while in developedment, users must be added to Spotify app service
+while in developedment users must be added to Spotify app service